callmeanto/contact-book/README.md

 # contact-book
-A contact book REST API + SPA frontend
+A contact book REST API + SPA frontend build with MySQL, Express, Angular and NodeJS

 # How to run project